T1SS/terraform-modules/README.md

 Terraform modules in this repo are considered production grade and have been extensively used to provision various instances on top of [Triton Data Center](https://github.com/TritonDataCenter/triton).

+Sample apps using some of these modules can be seen in this [repo](https://github.com/T1SS/terraform).

 The following modules are supported:

 ```